RMLio/yarrrml-parser/README.md

 If you want to use for example `$(_name)` as both an external reference and a normal reference, then you add a `\` for the latter resulting in `$(\_name)` for the latter.

+If your YARRRML document contains sensitive information such as database credentials, you can use dollar variables with curly braces and specify a variable in a `.env` file.
+For example, use `${DB_PASSWORD}` in the YARRRML document and add a `.env` file with content `DB_PASSWORD=mySecretPassword`.
+During generation of an RML document, the variables will be replaced.
+If a variable is not found in the current environment, the yarrrml-parser will emit a warning.

 #### yarrrml-generator

 If you want to generate YARRRML rules from an RML document, you do the following: `yarrrml-generator -i rules.rml.ttl`.